quisquous/cactbot/docs/TimelineGuide.md

 2000.0 "--sync--" sync / 00:0839::Weaver'S Warding will be sealed off/ window 2000,1
 ```

-Finally, because cactbot will reset the timeline when the player is out of combat,
+Finally, because cactbot automatically resets the timeline when the player is out of combat,
-there is no longer a need to include specific reset lines in most timeline files.
+there is no need to include specific reset lines in most timeline files by default.

 However, if a trigger set contains the property to NOT reset the timeline
 when out of combat, there are several options for manualy triggering a reset.